 Put option buyers are given the right to sell the underlying security at the strike price.
 In this example, let’s say XYZ is trading at $400 on the expiration date.
 A put option buyer with a $380 strike price could sell 100 shares at $400.
 This would make a profit equal to $20 minus the premium they originally paid for the put.

 The strike price is a critical factor in determining whether a trade ends up profitable or not.
 If the underlying security is close to the strike price at expiration (at the money), the trade is likely to be only marginally profitable.

 For call buyers, the biggest profits will be earned when the market price of the underlying security is substantially above the strike price (in the money).
 Put buyers see their biggest gains when the market value is significantly below the strike price.

 Option sellers will minimize the risks associated with exercise by using strike prices that are far away from the market value (out of the money).
-Traders exercise options when they can make an immediate profit and distant strike prices minimize the chance that an underlying security will offer this potential at expiration.
+Traders exercise options when they can make an immediate profit.
+Distant strike prices minimize the chance that an underlying security will offer this potential at expiration.

 P.S.
 One of our top experts has devised a trading strategy that helps more than a thousand people pocket an extra $565 each week… all in less than seven minutes of “work.”

 Then, the following Wednesday, you can collect another $748 in instant income once again.
 And again…

 To be clear, that’s just an average.
 Some weeks they make more, some weeks they make less.
 But it is consistent, reliable, and it will change the way you think about earning income in the market forever…